Welsh Rugby Union Premiership: Competition history

 In 2009–10, the top six clubs from the 2008–09 season qualified for the new British and Irish Cup competition.
 A play-off system was added at the end of the season for the top eight sides to qualify for the following season's British and Irish Cup.
 Only six teams can qualify for this from the eight.
 These play-offs do not decide the League Championship, as the league leaders at the end of the regular 26 game season will be Champions.

 At the start of the 2010–11 season, it was announced that the Welsh Premiership title would be settled by a play-off at a neutral ground.
 At the end of the season, play-offs will involve the second and third placed teams meeting at a neutral venue, with the winners facing the team who finished top after the regular season in the final.
 Two-other play-off issues are also set to feature at the end of the campaign.
 The top five teams in the league will win automatic entry into the following season's British and Irish Cup with the sixth and final place decided by a play-off.
 This will see the teams finishing in 7th and 8th position meeting for the right to play the sixth-placed club.

 Promotion from Division 1 was revamped from the 2010–11 season with play-offs taking place for this too.
 The bottom-placed team in the Welsh Premiership was grouped with the respective division winners in Division 1 East, North and West - provided they meet the Premiership criteria.

 For the 2012–13 season, it was announced that the Premier Division would be reduced to 10 teams.

 The teams for the league would be decided on three factors: the holding of an 'A Licence' based on stadium criteria; the signing of a 'Participation Agreement'; and league results over the previous six seasons.
 It was announced that four clubs, Pontypool, Tonmawr, Bridgend and Carmarthen had not achieved the required criteria to be included into the new league.
 However, pressure from Ospreys and Scarlets backers led to the league being extended to 12 teams with Bridgend and Carmarthen included.
 Tonmawr, citing financial reasons, opted not to take part in the new league at all and re-entered themselves into Division Six.
 Pontypool launched a legal challenge to avoid being the only team relegated but lost the case.

-2024-25 Welsh Premier Division will see a much changed lineup after losing the vast majority of the teams from last year's competition to the newly formed Super Rygbi Cymru.
+The 2024–25 Welsh Premier Division saw a much-changed lineup after losing the vast majority of the teams from the previous year's competition to the newly formed Super Rygbi Cymru.